Install & first run

 - The Floor

 - The home view.
-The list of people and booths visible to you, plus your composer at the bottom.
+The list of people and rooms visible to you, plus your composer at the bottom.

 - Marquee